 Connecting Growth With Education

 While on-the-job training and experience in leadership and management are sound methods of helping you develop your own skills, there's no replacement for education and training.
-At Champlain College Online, we offer the Master of Science in Organization Development & Human Relations with Leadership to help you develop the skills necessary to become an effective leader.
+At Champlain College Online, we offer a Master's in Organizational Leadership to help you develop the skills necessary to become an effective leader.
 Classes are completed entirely online, allowing adult learners and nontraditional students to balance work and life responsibilities with their academic aspirations.

 Empower Professional Relationships